JoBCB/HackingP2_2019/README.md

 hacker: n. [originally, someone who makes furniture with an axe](http://www.catb.org/~esr/jargon/html/H/hacker.html)
 + - - - - - + +

+"Our lot is cast with technoscience, where nothing is so sacred that it cannot be re-engineered and transformed so as to widen our aperture of freedom, extending to gender and the human.
+To say that nothing is sacred, that nothing is transcendent or protected from the will to know, to tinker and to hack, is to say that nothing is supernatural."
+ THE XENOFEMINIST MANIFESTO: A POLITICS FOR ALIENATION, LABORIA CUBONIKS

 "The hacker class desires knowledge, not education. [...]
 Hacker knowledge implies, in its practice, a politics of free information, free learning, the gift of the result to a network of peers."

 A Hacker Manifesto [version 4.0], by McKenzie Wark, 2004